-"We will continue to hold more visits with Riverside’s major employers and expand our meetings with targeted industries to identify opportunities for future job growth."At the Chamber’s 115th Inaugural Celebration, the Chamber looked back on a past year of significant progress and growth in our local economy.
-That progress would not have been possible without the leadership and guidance of our outgoing chair, Ron Redfern.
-He has done an amazing job of leading the Chamber through a successful 2014.
+Chairman's MessageAt the Chamber’s 116th Inaugural Celebration, the Chamber looked back on the past year of significant progress and growth in our local economy.
+Building a stronger local economy is the essential focus of this Chamber.
+It is central to every program we hold, every issue we take on, and every position we take.
+That progress would not have been possible without the leadership and guidance of our outgoing chair, Bob Stockton.
+He has done an amazing job of leading the Chamber through a successful 2015.

 Above all else, we must continue to support our members.
 This means creating opportunities for them to make new connections to expand their business.
 It means representing their interests with our elected leaders and staying at the forefront of the latest issues that impact our economy.
 It also means keeping them informed on the latest issues impacting Riverside and the opportunities for them to engage and make a difference.

 Clearly, there is a lot of work to be done.
 If we pull our resources together and maintain these connections, then we will certainly accomplish great things for our region.